gushai/codeprose/README.md

 ## Comment

-Codeprose is still a beta!
+- Codeprose is still a beta!
 The current version is build against a fork of the [ensime-server](https://github.com/ensime/ensime-server) that can be found at [gushai/ensime-server](https://github.com/gushai/ensime-server).
 This repository also includes the ensime-client that is used by codeprose.
 The ensime-client needs to be published locally.

+- There is a new and much improved [ensime-server](https://github.com/ensime/ensime-server) available.
+Codeprose is in desperate need for an update to make full use of the improvements in ensime's latest version.

 ## Installation